-I am a third-year PhD student in the Computer Science department at Cornell University, advised by Tom Ristenpart.
+I am a fourth-year PhD student in the Computer Science department at Cornell University, advised by Tom Ristenpart.
 I'm located at the Cornell Tech campus in NYC.

 My research is in theoretical and applied cryptography.
 Currently, I am focusing on cryptography for cloud security and

 My non-technical interests include censorship, privacy, legal and ethical issues related to information security, and the intersection of technology and society.